Message from the Program Director

-Five internship positions are offered through Hennepin County Medical Center, which consist of three months of ophthalmology, six months of medicine, one month of neurology, and one month in the emergency department.
+The joint preliminary year is offered through Hennepin County Medical Center, which consists of three months of ophthalmology, six months of medicine, one month of neurology, and one month in the emergency department.